 Since then I have worked with many Advertising agencies, and Hotels and resorts where I was able to continue with another of my life long loves “food photography” and interior & exteriors photography.

 I am very skilled with Image processing & Photoshop, illustrator and Adobe Premier Pro video editing, Having worked at Capital Television Group Co., Ltd, Bangkok, Thailand from 1993 to August 2008.

 I founded and managed the animation & graphic arts department for them creating 3-D animations, flying logos, openings, credits, commercials and special effects for international and domestic television programming and industrial videos.
 I worked on weekly programs run on STAR TV Asia (the Rupert Murdock-owned Fox satellite network) and UBC Thailand Cable Network (now True Visions) I helped produce corporate videos for major corporations including Sheraton Hotels Pan Pacific Group, Hard Rock Hotels, Tourism Authority of Thailand, and many others.

-I moved to Pattaya to be Capital TV’s Eastern Seaboard Reginal GM and Creative Director.
+I moved to Pattaya to be Capital TV’s Eastern Seaboard Regional GM and Creative Director.

-Five years ago I visited England for a year and work for “Master School Portrait”, Woking, Surrey, UK as a school photographer travelling the country brought back fond memories of the English country side.
+In 2008 I visited England for a year and work for “Master School Portrait”, based in Woking, Surrey, UK as a school photographer, travelling the country brought back fond memories of the UK & the English country side.

-But I missed Thailand, so I returned back to work as a Creative Director for Cartoon Network Amazone Water Park for 5 years.
+But I missed Thailand’s opportunities, so I returned back to work as a Creative Director for Cartoon Network Amazone Water Park for 5 years.

-For the last 3 years I have been putting my heart and soul into the latest incarnation, which is: Tony Hanscomb Photography, another success story as they say.
+Since 2015 I have been putting my heart and soul into the latest incarnation, which is: Tony Hanscomb Photography, perhaps another success story as they say.

-“There is a lot more and iv’e missed out tons but then I would need to write a book to cover it all”!
+“There is a lot more and iv’e missed out tons but then I would need to write a book to cover it all”!… Later!